 How to Pass the NBCOT OTR® on Your First Try

-But where to start?
-It’s an overwhelming exam and it feels like there’s a lot riding on it.
+You need a plan and accountability to execute the plan.
+Yes, it’s an overwhelming exam and it feels like there’s a lot riding on it.
 This is ultimately the culmination of the many hours spent in lectures, labs, working in groups with your fellow students, putting together projects, and managing clinical rotations.
-In order to be successful here are a few tips to get started and help you pass the exam on the first attempt:
+In order to be successful, let’s breakdown what you need to do, step by step.

-1. Take a practice test cold.
+Step 1: Take a practice test cold

 Yes, don’t study.
 Just sit down and answer the 170 multiple choice questions over a four-hour time period.
 You don’t know what you don’t know.
 You also don’t know if you can focus for the duration of the exam (or sit in the same chair for that long).